Highly Efficient Real-Time Streaming and Fully On-Device Speaker Diarization with Multi-Stage Clustering: Experiment settings

 Our evaluation datasets are listed in Table~\ref{table:datasets}.
-Some additional details are listed below: \begin{enumerate}[leftmargin=*] \item For AMI~\cite{carletta2005ami}, we use the official ``Full-corpus-ASR partition"\footnoteurl{https://groups.inf.ed.ac.uk/ami/corpus/datasets.shtml} test subset.
+Some additional details are listed below: \begin{enumerate} \item For AMI~\cite{carletta2005ami}, we use the official ``Full-corpus-ASR partition"\footnoteurl{https://groups.inf.ed.ac.uk/ami/corpus/datasets.shtml} test subset.
 The speaker label ground truth was obtained based on the word-level annotations in the v1.6.2 AMI manual annotation release. \item For Callhome American English Speech~\cite{canavan1997callhome}, we only evaluate on the official evaluation subset, as the training subset is used for training the speaker turn detection model. \item For DIHARD1~\cite{ryant2018first}, we use the eval subsets from 9 sources, but remove all YouTube-based data.
-We use the original UEM files from the challenge.
+We use the original UEM files from the challenge to make our results comparable to Track 2 results\footnoteurl{https://dihardchallenge.github.io/dihard1/results.html\#track2}.
 Since the original UEM include overlapping speech which is not handled by our system, we expect the DER numbers to be high on this dataset. \item For Fisher~\cite{cieri2004fisher}, we use a test subset of 172 utterances.\footnoteurl{https://github.com/google/speaker-id/blob/master/publications/Multi-stage/evaluation/Fisher/eval_whitelist.txt} \item For ICSI~\cite{janin2003icsi}, we use a test subset that is segmented to shorter utterances of less than 30 min\footnoteurl{https://github.com/google/speaker-id/tree/master/publications/Multi-stage/evaluation/ICSI/eval_segmentation.csv}. \item ``Outbound" and ``Inbound" are vendor-provided call center telephone conversations between call center attendants and customers, initiated by the call center and by customers, respectively.
 These had also been used in~\cite{xia2022turn}. \end{enumerate}

 As discussed in Sec~\ref{sec:intro}, short-form performance is also critical for on-device streaming applications.
 To measure the quality of short-form inputs, we created segmented versions of the above mentioned datasets, where each utterance is approximately only 30, 60 or 120 seconds.